Jessica-coffman/sql-data-warehouse-project/README.md

 ### About Me:

  - HI :)!
 I am [Jessica](https://www.linkedin.com/in/jessica-coffman-aa0890294/) a data-focused analyst with hands-on experience transforming complex, unstructured information into actionable insights.
- - Currently, I work as a Threat Intelligence Analyst, where I collect, structure, and analyze large datasets from sources like the dark web and Telegram.
-This role has strengthened my ability to design efficient data workflows, automate data collection, and extract meaningful patterns from diverse data environments.
-- I’m also pursuing a Master of Science in Information Technology: Software Engineering at the University of Maryland Global Campus, specializing in data engineering.
-My graduate work focuses on building reliable ETL pipelines, developing scalable data systems, and applying software engineering best practices using Python and SQL.
 - I’m especially interested in building secure, automated, and data-driven systems that bridge the gap between intelligence analysis and modern data engineering